Hazelnut production in Turkey

 Hazelnut production in Turkey is important as Turkey cultivates and processes most of the world's hazelnuts.
-According to several sources, it has a market share between 70 and 80% of the worldwide hazelnut production.

 History and geography

-There are accounts dating back to 1500 BC of hazelnuts being cultivated in the Black Sea region (historically Pontus) and the Turkish historian Evliya Çelebi described hazelnut orchards in the 1650s, during the Ottoman Empire.
-The hazelnut plantations are mainly located in the Black Sea region between Trabzon and Kocaeli.
+There are accounts dating back to 1500 BC of hazelnuts being cultivated in the Black Sea region (historically Lazistan) and the Turkish historian Evliya Çelebi described hazelnut orchards in the 1650s, during the Ottoman Empire.
+The hazelnut plantations are mainly located in the Black Sea region between Artvin and Kocaeli.
 The hazelnut regions are divided in an older eastern part which spans from Ordu to Artvin and a new hazelnut region in the western part of the Black Sea between Samsun and Kocaeli.
-Most hazelnuts are grown in the provinces of Ordu, Samsun and Giresun while in Sakarya and Düzce hazelnut production is very efficient.
+Most hazelnuts are grown in the provinces of Ordu, Samsun, Artvin and Giresun while in Sakarya and Düzce hazelnut production is very efficient.
 In Ordu alone, 200,000 tons were harvested in 2017.

+As many young people have moved to cities farmers tend to be older.

+All commercial production in Turkey is from the Corylus avellana plant and not the Corylus colurna native to Turkey.

 Orchards

 Several traditional cultivars of hazel tree account for the bulk of the harvest, such as Tombul, Çakıldak, Foşa and Sivri, but since 2012 an ambitious breeding program led to cultivars with a faster ripening process.
+Harvesting and drying is usually in August.
+Average farm size is about 3 hectares and often steeply sloping: this size is said to be due to division on inhertitance and too small.